- Population: 22.25 million

 We began working in Cameroon in early 2016, focusing our efforts in the Far North region by:

-- Providing emergency cash to the most vulnerable families, up to $113 per month for three months;
+- Providing emergency cash to the most vulnerable families;

-- Working with the community to build and maintain safe water supply systems and sanitation facilities for 46,000 people;
+- Working with the community to build and maintain safe water supply systems and sanitation facilities;

-- Distributing emergency hygiene supplies to women and girls, and educating people on good hygiene practice to prevent disease;
+- Distributing emergency hygiene supplies, and educating people on good hygiene practice to prevent disease;

 - Providing counseling services and support to survivors of sexual violence.